lexie23c/Hivebets/docs/markets/rules.md

 4. ✅ Winners split losing pool proportionally
 5. ✅ 2% fee on winnings only
 6. ✅ Must manually claim payouts
-7. ✅ Markets resolve via Tellor Oracle
+7. ✅ Markets resolve via Hivebets Oracle
 8. ✅ Refunds if cancelled before deadline
 9. ✅ Age 18+, comply with local laws
 10. ✅ Only bet what you can afford to lose